 Child Care & Transportation Issues

-It is the expectation that students are at their practicumpracticum placements on the days and at the times agreed upon by the student and the Practicum Instructor.
+It is the expectation that students are at their practicum placements on the days and at the times agreed upon by the student and the Practicum Instructor.
 Students must immediately report any absences or tardiness to the Practicum Instructor and Director of Field Education/Liaison.
 Should the student have already utilized their 2 personal days, absences because Child Care & Transportation Issues must be made up prior to the end of the semester,

 Personal Emergency

-It is the expectation that students are at their practicumpracticum placements on the days and at the times agreed upon by the student and the Practicum Instructor.
-If the student has already utilized their 2 personal day and the student need to miss practicumpracticum due to a personal emergency, the student must make up the time missed prior to the end of the semester.
+It is the expectation that students are at their practicum placements on the days and at the times agreed upon by the student and the Practicum Instructor.
+If the student has already utilized their 2 personal day and the student need to miss practicum due to a personal emergency, the student must make up the time missed prior to the end of the semester.
 Some examples are personal emergencies are death of a member of the family, or a personal illness.
 Lack of planning does not meet the requirement of a personal emergency.

 Background Check Requirements